 For details of your GP out-of-hours service (during the night and at weekends) you should call the usual phone number for your surgery and listen to the answerphone message.

-The Emergency Department (A&E) is located at Hillingdon Hospital.
-It should only be used if you are seriously ill or it is an emergency.
+Our Emergency Department (A&E) is located at Hillingdon Hospital.
 Please note that there is not an A&E at Mount Vernon Hospital.
-The Mount Vernon Hospital Urgent Care Service is for non-urgent care only.